 All CCFC’s buildings are powered by green energy.
 Small solar units light the thatch house and large solar units power 5w light bulbs throughout the Small Quetzal.
-However, our newest form of green energy is about to go online.
-A micro-hydro unit so small that hydrologists call it a chico-hydro unit.
+Green energy is also provided by a hydroelectric station, with a micro-hydro unit so small that hydrologists call it a chico-hydro unit.
 This generator will produce 1.2 Kw of electricity per hour during the rainy season and 0.8 Kw during the dry season.
 The good news is that Cobán’s dry season is normally about eight weeks long.
 A big CCFC thank you goes out to students at the University of Mary Washington who raised the funds necessary for the purchase and installation of the chico-hydro system.

 Take a tour of the Small Quetzal with architect Charles Olfert.
-The Saskatoon architectural firm aodbt architecture + interior design is responsible for the amazing design of these buildings.
+The Saskatoon architectural firm of architecture + interior design is responsible for the amazing design of these buildings.
 Their pro bono work has been a huge contribution to this project.
 The tail of the Big Quetzal will soon be in use.
 Below is a floor plan of the final building.
-You can help us make this happen by making a donation to the building campaign before October 25, 2016.

 The video clip below is a computer generated image of the plans of the two buildings.
-Please note that the landscape at CCFC looks nothing like the computer came up with. 😉
+Please note that the landscape at CCFC looks nothing like the one the computer came up with. 😉

 - Giving primary and secondary school children a safe and comfortable place to learn (Kids & Birds)…

 - Giving young women students (who against all odds are valiantly pursuing their dream of an education and at the same time become leaders in their families and villages – WALC) a place learn and grow…